royalgraphx/DarwinKVM/docs/docs/04-Configs/01-VMCascadeLake/05-Misc.md

 ## BlessOverride

 To be filled with plist string entries containing absolute UEFI paths to customised bootloaders such as \EFI\debian\grubx64.efi for the Debian bootloader.
-We do nothing here, nor will we ever.
+As our VM is strictly macOS only, we do nothing here, nor will we ever.

 ## Boot